This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-Yes, simply double the ingredients and use a 6.5×6.5 inch baking dish or a 6×8 inch baking dish.
+Yes, you can double the ingredients to make a larger gingerbread.
+Use a 6.5×6.5 inch baking dish or a 6×8 inch baking dish.

 Ways To Use Leftover Ingredients